Ryan9771/Webcrawler/README.md

 # A Webcrawler

-A basic webcrawler that starting with a root url:
+A basic webcrawler that performs these steps starting with a root url:
 1. Finds all urls in the root url
-2. In each of these urls, find all urls
+2. In each of these urls, finds all urls
-3. Add all unique urls to a structure
+3. Adds all unique urls to a structure
 4. Outputs 100 unique urls

 ## 2 Implementations